Sleep Apnea Death Rate

 Yes, you can die from snoring and sleep apnea.
 It is estimated that at least 38,000 people die a year in the USA from sleep apnea.

-Let's take the example of Carrie Fisher.
+Let's take the example of Carrie Fisher (Princess Leia in Star Wars).
 According to her assistant's account, Fisher was traveling from London to Los Angeles and she slept through most of the flight.
 She suffered apneas during this time.

 When she awoke, she started vomiting, slumped over, and became unresponsive.
 These symptoms are consistent with a heart attack in women.